 My last name, Nechet, means "odd number" in Ukrainian, like -1, 1, 3, 5, 7, ... - integers that cannot be divided by 2 exactly.
 It is my birth name.

 The first 7 defining words (nouns) I could choose for myself should probably be:

 - Artist - an abstract fine art painter and portraitist, enchanted by photography and videography.
 I always knew I will paint, but it took a couple of life-threatening events to make me drop almost everything else and dare to dive into the madness of purposeless creation.
 I am obsessed with composition and color, have always been.

 - Web Developer - I love internet.
-I was happy with server programming for several years, regarding it as art without emotions.
+I was happy with server programming for several years, regarding it as an art without emotions.
 I still enjoy it now and then.
 I like its clear logical structures, immediate results, and the practical application of math.

-- Fruitarian - long-term, since 18, which suggests a lot about my lifestyle: predominantly fresh fruit-based diet, environmentally-friendly attitude, avoiding buying too much, especially new wooden objects, etc. I ran large online communities, and still minimally maintain the reorganized Fruitarian's Network.
+- Fruitarian - long-term, since 18, which suggests a lot about my lifestyle: predominantly fresh fruit-based diet, environmentally-friendly attitude, avoiding buying too much, especially of new wooden objects, etc. I ran large ethical online communities, and still minimally maintain the reorganized Fruitarian's Network.